Quantum-Accelerators/quacc/docs/src/user/covalent.md

 print(result)
 ```

 Here, you can see that it is quite trivial to set up a workflow using the recipes within QuAcc.
 In Covalent, the `@ct.lattice` decorator indicates that the function is a workflow, and the `@ct.electron` decorator indicates that the function is a job (i.e. an individual compute task).
-Here, we have simply used the shorthand of `ct.electron(<function>)`.
+Here, we have simply used the shorthand of `ct.electron(<function>)` instead of defining a new function to wrap with `@ct.electron`.
+If you plan to use a job scheduling system like Slurm, you can think of each `Electron` as an individual Slurm job.

-If `Electron` objects are wrapped by a `Lattice` function, they will only be executed once the job is dispatched.
+If `Electron` objects are wrapped by a `Lattice`, they will only be executed once the job is dispatched.
 Conversely, if you did not include the `@ct.lattice` decorator, all the `Electron` objects would behave as normal Python functions.

 Covalent will also automatically construct a directed acyclic graph of the inputs and outputs for each calculation to determine which jobs are dependent on one another and the order the jobs should be run.
 In this example, Covalent will know not to run `job2` until `job1` has completed.
-This can be quite powerful when you start to construct more complex workflows.
+While that may seem obvious here, this can be quite powerful when you start to construct more complex workflows and start to dispatch individual `Electron` calculations on remote compute resources.

 ### Running a Simple Parallel Workflow

 Now let's consider a similar but nonetheless distinct example.
 Here, we will define a workflow where we will carry out two EMT structure relaxations, but the two jobs are not dependent on one another.
-In this example, Covalent will know that it can run the two jobs separately of one another, and even if Job 1 were to fail, Job 2 would still progress.
+In this example, Covalent will know that it can run the two jobs separately, and even if Job 1 were to fail, Job 2 would still progress.

 ```python
 import covalent as ct